 During his time in Europe, he collected many weapons from both that conflict and from history.
 Some of these items were the seed that started the Pennsylvania Military Museum (located across the street on lands donated by Boal).
 However, Boal also kept some items in his personal collection, many of which are on display today.

-Moving into the home, I continued to be blown away by the items located here, mostly thanks for family connections.
+Moving into the home, I continued to be blown away by the items located here, mostly thanks to family connections.

 While learning about the Boal family history, it was casually mentioned that the piano in the corner of the room spent roughly 100 years in the White House, bought by Dolly Madison after the White House was burned in the War of 1812.